FrancesCoronel/personal-website-v3/_posts/2015-01-06-interview-devleague.md

     > something we encourage.
 Through collaborating and networking, you
     > never know what kind of experiences you might get out of it - so
     > we kind of put the pressure on our students sometimes.
 In the end,
-    > they’re all going to have a website, a couple of projects on
+    > they're all going to have a website, a couple of projects on
     > GitHub, and an updated LinkedIn profile.
     > `This is a great strategy.`

-6.  **If you were my age again (I’m 19), would you still attend a bootcamp like DevLeague?
+6.  **If you were my age again (I'm 19), would you still attend a bootcamp like DevLeague?
 Why?**\

     > I think I would, honestly.
 Getting a degree got me an interview,
     > but most of the success I had was from free-lancing, teaching
     > myself.
-It’s crazy how long it took us to learn all this stuff vs
+It's crazy how long it took us to learn all this stuff vs
-    > how long it takes people these days - it’s just crazy.
+    > how long it takes people these days - it's just crazy.
 I wish I
     > had the opportunity to learn that quickly when I was younger.
     > `Truth.`